-Pigs are omnivorous animals that have largely been under the spotlight for their recent domestication.
-Despite not being the most outstanding looking fellows around, pigs provide more to the benefit of humanity than half of the world population.
+Pigs are omnivorous animals that have largely been under the spotlight for their domestication.

-Not only are they extremely smart, but close inspection proved them to be extremely faithful as well.
-People who are aware of the various benefits of these underrated animals have great regard for them.
+Not only are they brilliant, but close inspection proved them to be extremely faithful as well.

 Preparing Pigs For Sedation

-Pigs are usually subjected to this behavior during various trivial tasks, in this case, hoof trimming.
-Yes, people, hygiene is essential!
-Pigs are generally considered to be the most difficult to sedate.
+Pigs are usually subjected to this process during various trivial tasks, in this case, hoof trimming.
+Pigs are generally considered to be quite difficult to sedate.

-Their heavy, bulky bodies and a great mass of muscles make it tough to locate suitable points for injecting an intra-muscular.
+Their heavy, bulky bodies and a great mass of muscles make it tough to locate suitable points for injection.
 However, if authentic measures are taken to ensure easy sedation, it might not be as difficult as it seems.

 The sedation process consists of injecting the drugs and waiting for the pig to pass out.
 One needs to fully monitor the vitals and reactions of the pig to not cause any complications.

-First and foremost, pigs should clinically undergo a physical examination for ill health.
+First and foremost, a pig should undergo a physical examination.
 One should always be aware of the underlying conditions that the pig is going through.

 Rabies, for example, is not a common disease in pigs.
 However, it has been reported in pigs where it is endemic, so extreme caution is required.
-Common signs of depression and difficulty in walking are also not something that should be overlooked.
+Common signs like difficulty in walking are also not something that should be overlooked.